-Denver Seminary allows up to 15 hours of advanced standing credit toward MA programs and up to 24 hours towards the MDiv program, regardless of the way it is earned (no advanced standing is available for certificate or non-degree students).
+Denver Seminary allows up to 12 hours of credit towards an MA (6 towards MA-COMH) and up to 19 hours of credit towards an MDiv program, regardless of the way it is earned (no advanced standing is available for certificate or non-degree students).
 Advanced standing credit, which reduces the number of hours needed to complete a degree, may be earned in either or both of the following methods.

 Pass a proficiency exam in a particular subject matter.
 Exams are offered in the following courses:

 - CH 500 History of the Christian Movement (3 hours)

 - NT 501, NT 502 New Testament Greek I and II (6 hours)

 - NT 511 Gospels and Acts (3 hours)

 - NT 512 Epistles and Revelation (3 hours)